-NEW: Want to schedule an appointment or have questions?
-You can call our equine manager, Kristy, directly at 585-545-8768 or by email at Equine@thera-vet.com.
+Want to schedule an appointment or have questions?
+You can call our equine department directly at 585-545-8768 or by email at Equine@thera-vet.com.

 LASER stands for Light Amplification by Stimulated Emission of Radiation.
 LASER has such effects as acceleration of collagen synthesis, acceleration of the inflammation phase of wound healing, enhancing immune cells, increasing vascularity of healing tissue, cartilage stimulation, and pain reduction due to endorphin release.